-Asian shares track Wall St decline as bond yields rebound
+World shares track Wall St decline as bond yields rebound

-Asian shares fell Thursday, tracking a decline on Wall Street as another rise in bond yields rattled investors who worry that higher inflation may prompt central banks to raise ultra-low interest rates.
+World shares fell Thursday, tracking a decline on Wall Street as another rise in bond yields rattled investors who worry that higher inflation may prompt central banks to raise ultra-low interest rates.

 Benchmarks were lower in most major markets and the dollar rose against the Japanese yen.